 Withdrawing from College may have both academic and financial aid consequences.
-You are encouraged to understand the consequences before you decide to withdraw.
-A student who is receiving financial aid and is considering withdrawing should discuss the situation with the campus Student Affairs Office to learn the implications of such a decision and about established withdrawal procedures and process.
+Students are encouraged to understand the consequences before deciding to withdraw.
+A student who is receiving financial aid and is considering withdrawal should discuss the situation with the campus Student Affairs Office to learn the implications of such a decision and about established withdrawal procedures and process.